gabeclevink/SnapY-Server/ReadMe.txt

-NostalgiaSnap is a Snapchat private server (in Alpha) made by Savefade (sfproj.xyz)
+SnapY is a way to fix snapchat on iOS 4,5 and 6 here's the private server server made by Clevin K
+tweak made by iOS 5 Xclusive!

 Currently it includes support for the following features:
 - Login & Register: bq/ph/ss2/picaboo/